BenjaminLonguechaud/Blockchain/Tests/README.md

 ## Project Description

-This directory contains the comprehensive **Google Test** test suite for the core blockchain classes: `Transaction`, `BlockHeader`, and `Block`.
+This directory contains the comprehensive **Google Test** test suite for the core blockchain classes.
 The test suites validate the fundamental functionality of blockchain implementation, including:

 ### Transaction Testing
 - **Construction**: Automatic timestamp assignment and TXID computation